pburkholder/vendoring-cookbook/README.md

 ## Problem Statement

-You need to use a Ruby gem in your cookbook libarary that is not part of chef-client Omnibus install.
+You need to use a Ruby gem in your cookbook library that is not part of chef-client Omnibus install.

-For example, you write a library that uses the 'excon' gem.
+For example, you write a library that uses the 'excon' gem; that gem does not exist on the target node.

 ```
 # libraries/helper.rb: